Really Great Vegan Ramen

 Heidi Swanson

 This soup is absolutely delicious!
 I made it first with the cashew milk which was a little too rich for me, so I tried again with Deborah Madison’s vegetable broth as a base for the miso tare and it was perfect!
 I also added a 7 minute egg on top which made it not vegan, but so yum.
 I’ve made it 3 times in the last week!
 My favorite veggie combo so far was roasted brussels, shaved black radish and sautéed tofu, with scallions and peanuts to top.
 Thank you Heidi!
-This will likely make it into the weekly rotation. ❤️
+This will likely make it into the weekly rotation. ❤️5 stars

 Summer Ward

 My partner and I have been frequenting a neighbourhood ramen joint, once we discovered their vegan ramen—absolutely delicious.
-That being said, some days (read: most days) it's just nice to stay cozy and warm at home for dinner.
+That being said, some days (read: most days) it’s just nice to stay cozy and warm at home for dinner.
 This looks like the perfect answer.
-Question: how long does the Miso Tare and Turmeric Oil keep in the fridge?

 Ivy